-- Vehicles registered to properties and businesses on the section of the road with restrictions where exemptions have been agreed with the Council. - Any vehicle being used for ambulance, fire brigade or policing purposes. - Refuse collection vehicles. - Blue Disabled Badge holders that require access, where exemptions have been agreed with the Council. - Services such as Dial-A-Ride and PlusBus Door to Door.
+- Vehicles registered to properties and businesses on the roads with restrictions, where exemptions have been agreed with the Council.
+If the above extension of the scheme is approved, residents and businesses of the section of Wolsey Mews between Islip Street and Caversham Road and the whole of Frideswide Place would also be eligible to apply for an exemption. - Any vehicle being used for ambulance, fire brigade or policing purposes.

-- Vehicles belonging to parents or carers of pupils of the school that have a disability that prevents them from walking, cycling, or scooting to school, where exemptions have been agreed with the Council. - Other exemptions agreed with the Council on a case-by-case basis.
+- Refuse collection vehicles. - Blue Disabled Badge holders that require access, where exemptions have been agreed with the Council. - Services such as Dial-A-Ride and PlusBus Door to Door. - Vehicles belonging to parents or carers of pupils of the school that have a disability that prevents them from walking, cycling, or scooting to school, where exemptions have been agreed with the Council. - Other exemptions agreed with the Council on a case-by-case basis.

-Taxis and deliveries will continue to not be exempt, and these should be scheduled outside of the restricted times, or the vehicle should be parked outside of the restricted area and the remainder of the journey carried out on foot.
+Taxis and deliveries would continue to not be exempt, and these would need to be scheduled outside of the restricted times or by parking outside the restricted area and continuing onto the restricted section of Islip Street on foot.
 However, exemptions can be applied for in exceptional circumstances, such as when people with mobility issues may need essential taxis during the restricted hours.